herbertkb/drools-dungeon/README.md

     - Knowledge Base as documentation

 - Separate your business logic from data
-    - vs. OO which combine data with its logic
+    - vs. OO which combines data with their logics
     - easier to maintain, change, adapt
     - easier to understand logic that crosses domains
         - clean rules files instead of messy controllers